-Sleeping Bag - Rated -20F.
-For BC only, bags on mountain are provided.
-Choose an 800+ Fill Premium Goose Down bag.
+Marmot Col Membrain Sleeping Bag - Rated to -20° F. Choose an 800+ Fill Premium Goose Down bag.
 Make certain that the sleeping bag is the right length.
 DON'T FORGET A COMPRESSION SACK FOR THE SLEEPING BAG.
 Many climbers also like a silk liner.
+Recommended: Granite Gear Compression Sack.
+Black Diamond Contour Trekking Pole Trekking pole(s) - Must be collapsible poles.
+Make sure that they are durable, lightweight + easily adjustable.
+You must have at least one, but we recommend 2.

-Black Diamond Spot Headlamp

-Headlamp - L.E.D. headlamps are required..
+Black Diamond Spot Headlamp Headlamp- L.E.D. headlamps are required..
 Make sure they have 3+ bulbs.
 Bring extra batteries.
 We highly recommend a tilting lamp.